ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 The points of interest we receive contain geographic coordinates (latitude and longitude) where they are located in the real world.
 The AR world does not understand geographic coordinates, so we have to convert these GPS coordinates to point x, z and y-axis in meters taking as reference the initial position of the AR camera.
-For this we use a technique called Web Mercator projection and in this way, we have our points of interest integrated into the real world as shown in the video above.
+For this we use a technique called [Web Mercator projection](https://en.wikipedia.org/wiki/Web_Mercator_projection) and in this way, we have our points of interest integrated into the real world as shown in the video above.

 Going back to our example before the mall, you wondered how this system would be implemented in a mall, didn't you?
-Well there the web application intended for administrators or operators who are responsible for indicating where each point of interest is located in the building comes into play.
+Well there, the web application intended for administrators or operators who are responsible for indicating where each point of interest is located in the building comes into play.
 The process is shown in the following video.

 <div style="position: relative; width: 100%; height: 0; padding-bottom: 55%;">